shpetimaliu/slider/readme.md

 ## License

-This project is licensed under the [MIT License](https://github.com/shpetimaliu/slider/blob/main/LICENSE).
+This project is licensed under the [MIT License]